What is coronavirus?

 - Get enough sleep, eat a healthy diet, drink plenty of liquids and exercise if you are able.
 These steps will strengthen your immune system and enable you to fight off infections easier.

 Should I wear a face mask?

 The CDC recommends wearing a cloth face coverings in public, especially in places where it’s hard to maintain at least six feet of distance between yourself and another person.
+Face masks protect both you and the people around you.
 Cloth face masks are being recommended because we now know individuals with COVID-19 could have mild or no symptoms, while still spreading the virus to others.